nickfrosty/solana/docs/src/learn/economics/Inflation/inflation_schedule.md

 ---
-title: Solana's Proposed Inflation Schedule
+title: Proposed Inflation Schedule
+sidebar_label: Proposed Inflation Schedule
+sidebar_position: 2
 ---

 As mentioned above, the network's _Inflation Schedule_ is uniquely described by three parameters: _Initial Inflation Rate_, _Dis-inflation Rate_ and _Long-term Inflation Rate_.
 When considering these numbers, there are many factors to take into account: